indexdata/id-platform-complete/README.md

 This software is distributed under the terms of the Apache License, Version 2.0.
 See the file "[LICENSE](LICENSE)" for more information.

+## Important note

+**This branch of id-platform-complete is used only for Index Data-specific documentation and configuration.
+It does not track any upstream branch and should not be used to build a FOLIO system**

+See [README-indexdata.md](README-indexdata.md) for more details.

 ## Introduction

 This is the "complete" Stripes "platform".
 It consists simply of an